RikkaApps/Riru/template/magisk_module/README.md

 ## Changelog

-### v25.0.0 (2021-03-15)
+### v25.0.0 (2021-03-16)

-- Allow modules to declare if they can be unload
+- Support unload self and modules, leaving no trace for unrelated processes (requires module changes)
-- Support unload self (requires all modules are updated to Riru API 25)
+- Support remove self and modules from `dl_iterate_phdr`
-- Use a new way to bypass dlopen path limitation
+- Use a new way to bypass `dlopen` path limitation

 ### v24.1.2 (2021-03-13)

-- Don't attempt to run hide for `webview_zygote` on pre-29m
+- Don't attempt to run hide for `webview_zygote` on pre-29

 ### v24.1.1 (2021-03-13)